akshay196/project_documentation/chapter_3/embedded_ansible_using_awx.md

 ```

 These four docker images are necessary to start awx properly.
 AWX docker containers are linked together.
-You can view the running containers using `docker ps` command, as follows:
+To view the running containers, use `docker ps` command:

 ```
 [root@localhost ~]# docker ps